 Hi everybody!
 I hope you all are having a good Sunday.
 Now I know it’s still technically winter, but in this blog post I am going to talk about my early spring cleaning, any tips I have, and before and after pictures so you can see how I like to clean and organize my things.
 Before and after pictures are always my favorite, they are soo satisfying!

-Once I started, I definitely got carried away, which, I admit, is partly due to the fact that I had too much time on my hands.
+Once I started my spring cleaning, I definitely got carried away, which, I admit, is partly due to the fact that I had too much time on my hands.
 Because of this, I sadly did not get pictures of all the spots in my house that I’ve cleaned out and organized.
 The photos below are mainly just of my home office, laundry room, and closet.

 My desk drawers were so disorganized and messy.
 Sometimes it is so easy to just toss things in a drawer and not look back, but over time these drawers became overwhelming with so much junk!
 So glad I got rid of some things and got them organized.
 I’m looking to get a new desk soon and this is definitely going to help when I switch everything over from this desk to the new one.